rickardlindberg/rickardlindberg.me/writing/rlmeta-poster-2/index.markdown

 ### Remove dependency on Bash

-To compile the previous version of RLMeta, you ran the following command:
+To compile the poster version of RLMeta, you ran the following command:

     ./compile.sh rlmeta.py